 To report spam email, please attach it as an email Item to a new message addressed to email@example.com.

 Consider disabling the auto-preview feature in your email settings.
 This prevents emails with malicious content from being automatically displayed.
-If you’re not familiar with how to disable the auto-preview feature, contact the ITS Help Desk.
+If you’re not familiar with how to disable the auto-preview feature, contact the Service Desk.

 Never provide personally identifiable information (Social Security Number, birth date, password, credit card information) to anyone through email.
 No legitimate entity will ask you for such information via email.